barini-onkundi/malaria-spatial-modelling-pymc/README.md

 # Spatial Modeling of Malaria Prevalence Modeling in Western Endemic Zone of Kenya

 Malaria continues to pose a significant public health burden in Kenya, with the western and coastal regions bearing a disproportionate share of the disease burden (https://www.severemalaria.org/statistics-facts-by-country/kenya).
-According to 2020 Kenya Malaria Indicator Survey, the Lake endemic region consisting of Kisumu, Homa Bay, Siaya, Busia, Vihiga, Bungoma and Migori recorded a prevalence ranging between 11% and 19% (https://statistics.knbs.or.ke/nada/index.php/catalog/111).
-Year-round transmission in these areas is sustained by ecological conditions that favor the survival and breeding of *Anopheles* mosquitoes.
-This project applies a Bayesian geostatistical framework to model malaria prevalence using environmental predictors.
+The 2020 Kenya Malaria Indicator Survey reported significant malaria prevalence within the Lake endemic region, encompassing the counties of Kisumu, Homa Bay, Siaya, Busia, Vihiga, Bungoma, and Migori.
+Within this region, prevalence rates were observed to range from 11% to 19% (Kenya National Bureau of Statistics, 2020).
+The persistent year-round transmission observed in these areas is primarily attributed to favorable ecological conditions that support the sustained survival, development, and breeding cycles of Anopheles mosquitoes, the primary vectors of malaria.
+This project employs a Bayesian geostatistical framework to model and estimate malaria prevalence, integrating various environmental predictors to account for spatial heterogeneity and environmental drivers of disease transmission

+## Project Aim

-> **Goal**: Estimate malaria prevalence at unsampled locations by leveraging environmental and demographic factors through a fully Bayesian spatial model implemented in Python using PyMC.
+The primary aim of this project is to infer malaria prevalence at unobserved geographical locations by integrating environmental and demographic covariates within a comprehensive Bayesian geostatistical modeling framework.
+This framework will be implemented using the PyMC probabilistic programming library in Python.

----

-## Objectives

-- Estimate malaria prevalence at locations without survey data.
-- Quantify the spatial heterogeneity of transmission using a spatial random field.
-- Apply an efficient **Hilbert Space Gaussian Process (HSGP)** prior to enable scalable spatial modeling.
-- Generate prediction surfaces with uncertainty quantification using satellite derived covariates.

----

 ## Methodology